 There’s more information about the reserve in general in this Department of Conservation PDF.

-If you enjoy our content and find it informative or inspirational, you’re welcome to show us some love with a donation or subscription.
+If you enjoy our content and find it informative or inspirational, you’re welcome to show us some love with a donation.
 The services we use to create our GPS tracks and host the site cost money, funds that we’d rather be spending on the road, creating bikepacking and tramping routes and content to share with you.
 Thanks for reading!